MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-B-Eligibility-Provisions/section-5001.126.md

 (2) The borrower must be engaged in or proposing to engage in a business.
 A business may include manufacturing, wholesaling, retailing, providing services, or other activities that will provide employment or improve the economic or environmental climate in rural communities.

-(3) A borrower who is an individual must:
+(3) A borrower who is an individual must meet the requirements of (i) through (iii) below.
+Applications will neither be approved, nor a conditional commitment issued subject to meeting the citizenship requirement.

 (i) Be a citizen of the United States;

 (ii) Reside in the United States after being legally admitted for permanent residence and must provide a permanent green card as evidence of eligibility; or

-(iii) Be a citizen or resident of the Republic of Palau, the Federated States of Micronesia, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and the Republic of the Marshall Islands.
+(iii) Be a citizen or resident of the Republic of Palau, the Federated States of Micronesia, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, or the Republic of the Marshall Islands.

-(4) A borrower must demonstrate, to the Agency's satisfaction, that guaranteed loan funds will remain in the United States and the Project being financed will primarily create new or save existing jobs for rural U.S. residents.
+(4) A borrower must demonstrate, to the Agency's satisfaction, that guaranteed loan funds will remain in the United States and the project being financed will primarily create new or save existing jobs for rural U.S. residents.
+To ensure that loan funds remain in the United States, loans must be collateralized with fixed assets that remain in the United States.

 (e) *REAP loan guarantees.* To be eligible for a loan guarantee under REAP, a borrower must meet the requirements specified in paragraphs (e)(1) through (5) of this section.

-(1) *Type of borrower.* The borrower must be either an agricultural producer or a rural small business.
+(1) *Type of borrower.* The borrower must be either an agricultural producer or a rural small business if applying for RES or EEI funding.
+The borrower must be an agricultural producer if applying for EEE funding.
+For-profit rural small businesses that provide long-term care services that benefit residents, such as nursing homes and assisted living facilities, are eligible.
+For-profit rural small businesses that provide short-term housing, such as hotels, are also eligible.
+Newly formed special purpose entities or equivalents that are clearly created solely for the circumvention of provisions prohibited by REAP statute are not eligible.

-(2) *Ownership.* The borrower must:
+(2) *Ownership.* The borrower at the time of application or no later than guaranteed loan closing and for the term of the guaranteed loan must:

 (i) Own the project; and